 Welcome to my web site, where you'll discover some of the ways that a writer works and how a writer thinks: how some stories come to be.

-When I was growing up, I yearned to be a baseball player or a writer.
-I had no thought at all of writing about baseball, and certainly not about women in baseball. . . but that’s how things turned out.
+When I was growing up I yearned to be a baseball player or a writer — especially a mystery writer.
+I had no thought at all of writing about baseball, and certainly not about women in baseball.
+But things turned out otherwise.